DanHodges/TheologicalDictionary/modalistic-monarchianism.md

 # Modalistic Monarchianism
-Definition of Modalistic Monarchianism coming soon.
+The definition of Modalistic Monarchianism is coming soon!